Winnie-the-Pooh: Disney exclusivity (1961–2021)

 After Slesinger's death in 1953, his wife, Shirley Slesinger Lasswell, continued developing the character herself.
 In 1961, she licensed rights to Walt Disney Productions in exchange for royalties in the first of two agreements between Stephen Slesinger, Inc., and Disney.
 The same year, A. A. Milne's widow, Daphne Milne, also licensed certain rights, including motion picture rights, to Disney.

 Since 1966, Disney has released numerous animated productions starring its version of Winnie the Pooh and related characters, starting with the theatrical featurette Winnie the Pooh and the Honey Tree.
 This was followed by Winnie the Pooh and the Blustery Day (1968), and Winnie the Pooh and Tigger Too (1974).
 These three featurettes were combined into a feature-length film, The Many Adventures of Winnie the Pooh, in 1977.
 A fourth featurette, Winnie the Pooh and a Day for Eeyore, was released in 1983.

-A new series of Winnie the Pooh theatrical feature-length films launched in the 2000s, with The Tigger Movie (2000), Piglet's Big Movie (2003), Pooh's Heffalump Movie (2005), and Winnie the Pooh (2011).
+A new series of Winnie the Pooh theatrical feature-length films launched in the 2000s, with The Tigger Movie (2000), Piglet's Big Movie (2003), Pooh's Heffalump Movie (2005), Winnie the Pooh (2011), and Christopher Robin (2018).

 Disney has also produced television series based on the franchise, including Welcome to Pooh Corner (Disney Channel, 1983–1986), The New Adventures of Winnie the Pooh (ABC, 1988–1991), The Book of Pooh (Playhouse Disney, 2001–2003), and My Friends Tigger & Pooh (Playhouse Disney, 2007–2010).

 A. A. Milne's U.S. copyright on the Winnie-the-Pooh character expired on 1 January 2022, as it had been 95 years since publication of the first story.
 The character has thus entered the public domain in the United States and Disney no longer holds exclusive rights there.
 Independent filmmaker Rhys Frake-Waterfield capitalized on this shortly thereafter by producing a horror film titled Winnie-the-Pooh: Blood and Honey.
-The UK copyright will expire on 1 January 2027, the first day of a Gregorian calendrical year which is at least 70 years, but not more than 71 years, after Milne's death.
+The UK copyright will expire on 1 January 2027, the first day of the first calendar year which is at least 70 years after Milne's death.

 Playdate with Winnie the Pooh, an animated series of musical shorts by OddBot Inc. for Disney Junior, became the first project from Disney to be released after the original book and characters became public domain.